 The current YDA Board of Directors is comprised of individuals with long-standing and significant experience and leadership in the youth field.

-Dr May Lam is Research Director at Marist180, a youth-focused not-for-profit organisation based in Western Sydney.
-Shas worked for the past 35 years in the education, employment and community sectors on policy, research and strategy for employment and social inclusion programs.
+Dr May Lam is the Strategy & Projects Leader at Jesuit Social Services.
+She was previously the Research Director at Marist180, a youth-focused not-for-profit organisation based in Western Sydney.
+She has worked for the past 35 years in the education, employment and community sectors on policy, research and strategy for employment and social inclusion programs.
 This included 14 years at the peak body Jobs Australia, where she was Policy Manager and Deputy CEO.
 Other roles were at the National Employment Services Association, the Brotherhood of St Laurence, and Social Traders and in the UK, Ingeus and the Department of Work and Pensions.
 These roles have typically focused on research with a practical outcome for policy, program design, procurement and social impact measurement.
 May served as Chair at Writers Victoria from 2013-2016.

-Michael Coffey is the Chief Executive Officer at Y Foundations.
-He began work with Y Foundations in 1988, and has since positioned himself as a leading national voice on the issue of youth homelessness.
+Michael Coffey is the Senior Manager Strategic Directions and Planning at Catholic Care (Diocese of Broken Bay).
+Prior to taking up this position he was the Chief Executive Officer at YFoundations for 15 years.
+He began work with YFoundations in 1988, and over 30 years has positioned himself as a leading national voice on the issue of youth homelessness.
 Michael holds a doctorate from the University of Technology, Sydney.
-Under Michael’s leadership, Y Foundations has developed into a great force promoting discussion and action on the issue of youth homelessness within New South Wales and Australia.
-Michael works closely with elected officials, policy experts, and Y Foundations’ members to foster education, cooperation, and action within the field.
-Michael is a member of the NSW Premiers Council on Homelessness, the current Chair of the National Coalition for Youth Housing and sits on the board of the New South Wales Council of Social Services (NCOSS).
+Under Michael’s leadership, YFoundations developed into a great force promoting discussion and action on the issue of youth homelessness within New South Wales and Australia.